Gleyber Torres Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Gleyber Torres (batting .237 in his past 10 games, with a double, two home runs, three walks and three RBI), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Gleyber Torres (coming off going 2-for-5 with a double and an RBI) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 4:10 PM ET.

-In his last game, he racked up three hits (going 3-for-5 with a home run and two RBI) against the Nationals.
+In his most recent game, he racked up two hits (going 2-for-5 with a double and an RBI) against the Rays.

 Gleyber Torres Game Info & Props vs. the Rays